 The surgery can take around five hours, on average and will be performed under general anesthetic.
 The surgery requires long incisions to remove the large areas of loose skin – which are typically made so they can be hidden with clothes.
 So, for example, for removing excess skin around the lower abdomen an incision will be made from hip to hip underneath the bikini line.
 The skin will be pulled tight and excess skin and underlying tissue removed, before being stitched back and allowed to heal.

 You can expect to feel quite sore and tender for the first few days after surgery, and you are likely to have drainage tubes in your wounds for a couple of weeks, which will be uncomfortable, especially when moving.

-Highly customizable, prices vary widely, but in Thailand body lift surgery is likely to start around AUD $12,0000 (US $8,300, CAD $11,000, £5,500 GBP, €7,500) compared to AUD $26,000 (US $18,000, CAD $24,000, £12,000 GBP, €16,000) in Australia.
+As a highly customizable procedure, prices do vary widely.
+However, in Thailand body lift surgery is likely to start around AUD $12,0000 (US $8,300, CAD $11,000, £5,500 GBP, €7,500) compared to whopping AUD $26,000 (US $18,000, CAD $24,000, £12,000 GBP, €16,000) in Australia.

 [Please note: these prices are approximate estimates based on international data, calculated at the time of writing.]